ksodipo/DataWiz/README.md

 Automated data cleansing for Decision Tree models (and similar models).
 Supports numpy and pandas.

+Capabilities: Detecting Categorical columns and auto-encoding them, Detecting and removing headers from data, Detecting useless features, Handling missing values.
+More functionality is currently being developed.

 Requires:
 Sklearn (plus an update to the preprocessing/label.py file) Pandas